Getting Started on the Hub

 How to add a member to your account

-Administrators and Editors have the option to invite people to join the account, or by accepting requests to join.
+Administrators and Editors can invite people to join the account, and accept requests to join.

 Option 1: Adding new members from the Members section

-Administrators can add new members within the ‘Member’ section of the account dashboard.
-After clicking the ‘add a new member’ button, you can search for people already registered in the Hub, or send an invitation by email to those who are not.
-You can assign a role and add a message, which will be included in the invitation.
+Administrators can add new members within the Members section of the account.
+After clicking the “Add a new member” button, you can search for people already registered in the Hub, or send an invitation by email to those who are not.
+You can propose a role and add a message, which will be included in the invitation.

 Option 2: Adding new members from member requests

-If you are registered on the Local Contexts Hub, you can ‘request to join’ your account through the Local Contexts Registry or during the registration process.
+Anyone registered on the Local Contexts Hub can Request to join an account through the Local Contexts Registry or during the registration process.

 When someone requests to join an account, account administrators will receive an email and notification in the Hub with the requested role and a message.
-Administrators can accept or decline the request when viewing “Member Requests” in the Members section.
+Administrators can accept or decline the request when viewing “Member Requests” in the Members tab of their account.

 How to manage members